trevorreynen/AI-and-Computer-Vision-Class/README.md

    - Might not be needed.
 - [MSYS2](https://www.msys2.org/)
    - Might not be needed.
-   - Be sure to follow the given installation steps on that site.
+   - Be sure to follow the given install steps on that site.

 ---

-# Environment Setup
+## Environment Setup

 The instructions below are directly from my teacher.
 I will change/update if or when necessary.